Air Fryer Buttermilk “Fried” Chicken

 - Remove the chicken from the buttermilk soak and dredge the chicken in the flour mixture, making sure to coat the chicken completely.
 Generously spray all sides of coated chicken with oil spray right before cooking.

-- Spray air fryer with oil or place an air fryer perforated parchment sheet in the bottom of the air fryer basket.
+- Spray air fryer with oil or place an air fryer perforated parchment sheet or perforated silicone mat in the bottom of the air fryer basket.

 - Place the coated chicken in a single later (you’ll need to cook in batches).
 Make sure chicken is not touching or the coating may flake off when you flip them.